jcs224/oak_sessions/README.md

 * **MemoryStore ("memory")**: Stores all session data within memory.
 Good for debugging and testing, but should not be used in production.
 * **RedisStore ("redis")**: Uses the Redis database to store session data.
 Internally, the deno [redis](https://deno.land/x/redis) library is used as the driver to interact with a redis database.
+* **SqliteStore ("redis")**: Uses the SQLite database to store session data.
+Internally, the deno [sqlite](https://deno.land/x/sqlite) library is used as the driver to interact with a SQLite database.

 ## Usage